JakubHeba/jakubheba.github.io/index.md

 ---------------------------------------------------------------------------------------------------------
 - **7.** [Custom Crypter](/SLAE/Custom-Crypter)

-<p style="text-align: justify;"><i>Implementation of AES 128 bit encryption with HMAC using SHA256 to make detection more difficult for anti-virus systems, using Python and shellcod running a reverse shell.</i></p>
+<p style="text-align: justify;"><i>Implementation of AES 128 bit encryption with HMAC using SHA256 to make detection more difficult for anti-virus systems, using Python and shellcode running a reverse shell.</i></p>

 ---------------------------------------------------------------------------------------------------------